Georgetown University Backdrop

 Students who participated in at least one Human Fraternity Dialogue are eligible to apply for the Human Fraternity Fellows Program that will launch in the 2023–2024 academic year.
 The fellows program will include deeper virtual conversations with one another in October, November, December, and January 2023; attending a one-week study tour and additional in-person dialogues in the United Arab Emirates in early February 2024; and developing a solidarity solutions guide for students, as well as writing a reflective essay about their experiences for publication on the project website.

-Dr. Thomas Banchoff, Berkley Center director and vice president for global engagement at Georgetown University, is directing the project with support from Dr. Ryann Craig, Berkley Center director of student programs, and Nick Scrimenti, Berkley Center project associate.
-Please direct questions and suggestions about the project to Ryann.Craig@georgetown.edu.
+Dr. Thomas Banchoff, Berkley Center director and vice president for global engagement at Georgetown University, is directing the project with support from Nick Scrimenti, Berkley Center director of student programs.
+Please direct questions and suggestions about the project to bcstudentprograms@georgetown.edu.

 Leaders